QuarticCat/LaTeX-clean-build/README.md

 $ ./build-latex.zsh 'xelatex -synctex=1 -interaction=nonstopmode -file-line-error -shell-escape' 'Report'
 ```

+Note that the working directory should be the same as you use the `<latex-engine-command>` to build.

 It is easy to work with [LaTeX Workshop](https://github.com/James-Yu/LaTeX-Workshop).
 Here is a config example:

 ```json